MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-deploy.md

 ---
-title: Deploy Kubernetes to use Azure Stack Hub containers | Microsoft Docs
+title: Deploy Kubernetes to use Azure Stack Hub containers
 description: Learn how to deploy Kubernetes to use containers with Azure Stack Hub.
 author: mattbriggs